stevenoakley211/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    Document Object Model
 2. What is an event?
+    Actions that happen inside of the browser that JavaScript can pick up on
 3. What is an event listener?
+    A Function that picks up a certain event and when activated runs whatever code it contains
 4. Why would we convert a NodeList into an Array?
+    To Use Array methods on it other than forEach().
 5. What is a component?
+    A componet is a Reusable piece of code that can bulidl elemenets of the same structure but with diffrent content.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account